 In recent years, the shunt layer is mostly made of double-layer composite materials.
 The double-layer composite shunt layer of most organic baby diapers is formed by hot air bonding two fiber webs with different linear densities.

 The absorption core plays a key role in diapers.
 The liquid absorption volume and absorption speed of the core layer directly affect the liquid absorption quality and use time of diapers.

 Due to different sources of fluff pulp and low water absorption efficiency, the absorption core layer of organic baby diapers is mostly a mixture of fluff pulp and SAP.

 Because granular SAP is easy to mix unevenly and easy to slip, it has a certain impact on the strength and performance of non-woven materials.
 Therefore, some researchers processed super absorbent powder into fiber form, and SAF fiber appeared.
 Replacing SAP with SAF will also be the development trend of diapers in the future.

-In developed markets such as South Korea, Australia, Hong Kong, China, etc., the penetration rate of baby diapers is relatively high, and the market has been quite mature, while the baby diaper market in Mainland China is in an accelerated development stage.
+In developed markets such as South Korea, Australia, Hong Kong, China, etc., the penetration rate of compostable pull ups is relatively high, and the market has been quite mature, while the baby diaper market in Mainland China is in an accelerated development stage.

 According to statistics, in 2015, the total sales of diapers in China accounted for more than 80% of foreign brands, while the number of local brands was less than 20%.
 In this situation, improving the design of baby diapers and enhancing the technical content of products are powerful means to compete for market share.